ucsdlib/workshops/_posts/2016-05-31-iassist-python.markdown

 This full day workshop will provide an introduction to Python - one of the most popular and versatile languages in use today.

 No prior programming experience required!
 The workshop will be split into two parts: "Basic Python Programming" in the morning, and "Working with Data using Python" in the afternoon.

+## Set up

+Sign-up for an account with SageMathCloud using the email you use to register for the workshop with <https://cloud.sagemath.com/>.

 ## Requirements